jzuhone/acispy/doc/source/loading_data.rst

                                            state_keys=states)

-In this case, all of the MSIDs in the tracelog are ingested into the ``DataContainer``, whereas the states that you want must be specified.
+In this case, all of the MSIDs in the tracelog are ingested into the :class:`~acispy.data_container.DataContainer`, whereas the states that you want must be specified.

 Reading Model Data from a Load
 ------------------------------

-You can also fill a ``DataContainer`` with predicted model data for a particular temperature model or multiple models corresponding to a particular load review:
+You can also fill a :class:`~acispy.data_container.DataContainer` with predicted model data for a particular temperature model or multiple models corresponding to a particular load review using :meth:`~acispy.data_container.DataContainer.fetch_model_from_load`:

 .. code-block:: python